WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 The streets are narrow, but overall, in excellent condition.
 Just drive slowly and plan in enough time for breaks (no tolls included here).

 Stroll the Port

 The Port of Kotor is tiny, and if you look at Kotor from above, you will notice it if you see the huge cruise ships that – so it seems – block the entire port because it is so small.

 From May onwards, there is often at least one cruise ship stopping here – sometimes, it is even more than one ship.

 The port itself is cute for a nice walk.
 In the evening, when the Kotor walls are lit up, it is extremely charming to walk along the port and look at it from a distance.

 CONCLUSION: BEST THINGS TO DO IN KOTOR IN ONE DAY

-Kotor is a beautiful small town – it has not been my favorite place in Montenegro but it is still amazing after all and with Kotor in one day should be planned in on every Montenegro itinerary.
+Kotor is a beautiful small town – it has not been my favorite place in Montenegro.
+However, it is still amazing after all, and with Kotor in one day should be planned in on every Montenegro itinerary.